Skip Navigation

 What is the WPML Glossary?

-For example, the term ‘whole foods’ can mean both the organic supermarket (Whole Foods) and foods that are minimally processed.
-To eliminate confusion, you can create a glossary entry with the correct translation in different languages:
+• The term ‘whole foods’ can mean both the organic supermarket (Whole Foods) and foods that are minimally processed.

-Once created, automatic translation engines will use the glossary entry to correctly translate your terms, and your translators will receive additional context during translation.
+Once created, automatic translation engines will use the glossary entry to correctly translate your terms, and translators will receive additional context during translation.

-WPML’s Advanced Translation Editor suggesting a translation for a glossary term
+WPML’s advanced translation editor suggesting a translation for a glossary term

 Best Practices for Adding Terms to Your Glossary